Supercells of a single raster layer

 Source:vignettes/articles/one_var.Rmd

-Superpixels is a collection of segmentation concepts of grouping pixels with similar characteristics.
+Superpixels are a collection of segmentation concepts of grouping pixels with similar characteristics.
+In this package, we refer to them as supercells.
 It is often used in computer vision to delineate parts of RGB images that are more meaningful and easier to analyze.
 When applied to RGB images, each superpixel contains similar colors that also could represent real-world objects.
 A large number of methods for creating superpixels were developed in the last decades, with the SLIC algorithm (Achanta et al. (2012), doi:10.1109/TPAMI.2012.120) being the most prominent.

 This vignette shows how to use the supercells package on a single raster layer.
 To reproduce the following results on your own computer, install and attach the packages: